Infinity Pharmaceuticals Inc. (INFI) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is BVF Inc. with over 17.43 million shares valued at $36.95 million.
 The investor’s holdings represent 27.14% of the INFI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Opaleye Management Inc. with 3.17 million shares valued at $6.72 million to account for 4.94% of the shares outstanding.
 The other top investors are Vanguard Group, Inc. (The) which holds 2.33 million shares representing 3.63% and valued at over $4.94 million, while Renaissance Technologies, LLC holds 3.45% of the shares totaling 2.22 million with a market value of $4.7 million.

-Infinity Pharmaceuticals Inc. (NASDAQ: INFI) is 30.19% higher on its value in year-to-date trading and has touched a low of $0.60 and a high of $5.98 in the current 52-week trading range.
+Infinity Pharmaceuticals Inc. (NASDAQ: INFI) is 33.96% higher on its value in year-to-date trading and has touched a low of $0.60 and a high of $5.98 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The INFI stock was last observed hovering at around $2.90 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $8.00 for the next 12 months.
-It is also 77.0% off the consensus price target high of $12.00 offered by 6 analysts, but current levels are -38.0% lower than the price target low of $2.00 for the same period.
+The INFI stock was last observed hovering at around $2.60 in the last trading session, with the day’s gains setting it 0.24% off its average median price target of $8.00 for the next 12 months.
+It is also 76.33% off the consensus price target high of $12.00 offered by 6 analysts, but current levels are -42.0% lower than the price target low of $2.00 for the same period.

 Infinity Pharmaceuticals Inc. (INFI) Analyst Forecasts